Aeroglyphic/Orinoco/README.md

 ## View

-The framework includes a simple View class to handle basic template system.
+The framework comes with a simple View class to handle basic template system.
 Below is the template system's default directory structure:

     +--/view
         |